 There was a time when TV and cinema screens were mostly devoid of spy heroes.
 You might get the ordinary, innocent person caught up in a spy plot by accident, especially in Alfred Hitchcock's films, like The 39 Steps (1935), The Lady Vanishes (1938) and North by Northwest (1959).
 You might also see some wartime era spy work in the likes of O. S. S. (1946), or true life stories of undercover agents in Nazi-occupied Europe, as in Odette (1950) and Carve Her Name with Pride (1958).

 Here then is a rundown of the Top 10 Film and TV Spies.
 For inclusion on this list, all characters had to be fictional.
-They also have to have appeared in multiple films, or starred in their own TV series.
+They also have to have appeared in multiple films, or at least starred in their own TV series.

 10. Austin Powers